roccons/HW-Blank-Bootstrap-Theme/readme.md

 # HW Blank Bootstrap 4 Wordpress Theme

-This is a Blank Bootstrap 4 Theme for Wordpress, using Sass for styles and compiling with Laravel Mix.
-Its only purpose is to have a **fast and clean start** on the theme and website development.
+This is a Starter theme for WordPress, using Bootstrap 4 and Sass, compiled with Laravel Mix.
+Its only purpose is to have a **fast and clean start** on the theme and website development without any default styling.
 Contributions are welcome!

 ### Main features
 * Bootstrap three-level reponsive menu ready to be used (TO-DO: restore selectors and multilevel behaviour).